 The work undertaken by Crossrail and the project's consultants provided a valuable and practical test of the Department's paper on Wider Economic Impacts.
 It helped to codify the assumptions that the Department later published in the 2009 WebTAG unit on the Wider Impacts sub-objective to ensure that the methods could be applied and that schemes would be appraised on a consistent basis.
 It demonstrated the extent of the wider benefits, showing by how much they increased the conventional estimate.
 But the analysis was more than an exercise aimed at putting into operation a new and untested part of the appraisal guidance.
-It seems unlikely that a decision to proceed with the next phase a major project such as Crossrail would be made entirely on the basis of a still somewhat untested development of the Department's appraisal methodology.
-But this evidence of the extent of the wider economic impacts and of the value for money that the scheme would deliver, coming at a crucial stage in the scheme's evolution, was clearly a factor in the decision to go forward with the Crossrail Bill and with legislation to raise a business rate supplement as one source of funding for the project.
+It seems unlikely that a decision to proceed with the next phase a major project such as Crossrail would be made entirely on the basis of still somewhat untested development of the Department's appraisal methodology.
+But this evidence of the extent of the wider scheme's evolution, was clearly a factor in the decision to go forward with the Crossrail Bill and with legislation to raise a business rate supplement as one source of funding for the project.

 The Department's methods and recommended values were subject to critical review, in some instances by those with an interest in strengthening the case for Crossrail and other London schemes.
-A 2007 paper prepared by consultants on "the Economic Benefits of Crossrail19" described the estimate of the wider impacts made in the 2005 business case as "highly conservative".
-This report challenged the assumption in the Crossrail business case that growth in demand was capped in 2005 at 2026 levels, in line with WebTAG guidance for rail projects.
-The analysis in this consultants' report, which did not form part of the business case, quantified the effect of an alternative higher estimate of output per head in Central London, which better reflected the specialist nature of the City's financial sector and its role as a location for company headquarters.
-In addition, the consultants estimated the effects of assuming continuing growth in employment post-2026 on the benefits associated with the move to more productive Central London jobs.
+A 2007 paper prepared by consultants on "the Economic Benefits of Crossrail" described the estimate of the wider impacts made in the 2005 business case as 'highly conservative'.
+This report challenged the assumption in the Crossrail business case that growth in demand was capped in the 2005 at 2026 levels, in line with WebTAG guidance for rail projects.
+The analysis in this consultants' report, which did not form part of the business case, quantified the effect of an alternative higher estimate of output per head in Central London which better reflected the specialist nature of the City's financial sector and its role as a location for company headquarters.
+In addition, the consultants estimated the effects of assuming continuing growth in employment post 2026 on the benefits associated with the move to more productive Central London jobs.
 Forecasts for Central London employment in the longer term were based on the current employment densities in certain zones in New York, Paris and Tokyo, each of which is well in excess of current London levels in broadly comparable areas.
-The higher densities observed in these competitor cities were assumed to be achieved by 2070 in the City, Westminster and Docklands, respectively.
+The higher densities observed in these competitor cities were assumed to be achieved by 2070 in the City, Westminster and Docklands respectively.
 The effect of these changes to the assumptions used in the 2005 business case would double the economic benefits of the scheme.